PeterEFinch/safedown/README.md

 2. *What order should I used?*
    First in, last done order is most commonly used because the first things create are usually the last ones that need tearing down.
-This matches to view that safedown is like defer but graceful and coordinated.
+This matches the view that safedown is like defer but graceful and coordinated.

 3. *What OSes has this been test on?*
    The tests have been run locally on macOS Monterey and on ubuntu in the github actions.
 It has not been tested on